 The doorframe style pull up bars are incredibly secure.
 They’re not coming down if you use them correctly and they can normally hold up to 300 pounds of weight.

 But understandably, some people don’t want to put blind trust in devices like this and prefer to use something that’s bolted into the wall to provide supreme stability and safety.

 Such as this wall mounted chin up bar from Yes4All.

-This bar is used by screwing it into the wall as a permanent fixture in your home/home gym.
+This bar is used by screwing it into the wall as a permanent fixture in your home gym/mobile personal training unit.
 This is a good idea if you have your own home gym and want a permanent pull up bar in place rather than one that you have to attach and set up before each use.